 Common causes of carbon monoxide poisoning in dogs and cats

 Most cases of carbon monoxide poisoning in animals occur as a result of human error.
-For example a dog left in closed garage with car engine running can be exposed to toxic levels of carbon monoxide in about ten minutes.
+For example a dog left in closed garage with car engine running can receive toxic levels of carbon monoxide in about ten minutes.

 Pets left in a running car that has a blocked exhaust pipe have died in just 15 minutes from carbon monoxide poisoning inside the car.